-Regularly check and empty the water trap accessed from the rear panel of the driver enclosure.
-Push the button on the bottom of the water trap to release the water into a suitable waste receptacle.
+The water trap is accessed from the rear panel of the driver enclosure.
+Push the button on the bottom of the water trap to release the water.
+Empty the water trap according to the approved, hospital procedures.

-Disconnect the air and oxygen gas sources when the Infant Flow[®] SiPAP[TM] is not in use.
+Disconnect the air and oxygen gas sources when the Infant Flow SiPAP driver is not in use.